feranick/SpectralMachine/README.md

 # SpectralMachine
 Machine learning software for rapid Spectral analysis.
 While Raman spectra were the initilal focus, SpectralMachine is flexible to be applied for classification using any spectra (from XRD, FTIR and beyond).
-The current version 1 is the stable and recommended for use.
-The next generation (version 2, wil allow for more flexibility in designing custom DNN and CNN).
+The current version 2 is the stable and recommended for use.
+Version 1 is no longer supported.

 **Supported algorithms:**

  - Deep Neural Networks:
    - multi-layer perceptron (MLP) (L-BFGS Optimizer strongly recommended)
-   - DNNClassifier (TensorFlow)
+   - DNNClassifier (TensorFlow and keras)
-   - Convolutional Neural Networks (Under development0
+   - Convolutional Neural Networks (Under development - via keras)
  - Support Vector Machine - SVM
  - TensorFlow (basic implementation)